Cenosphere

-A cenosphere is a lightweight, inert, hollow sphere made largely of silica and alumina and filled with air or inert gas, typically produced as a coal combustion byproduct at thermal power plants.
+A cenosphere or kenosphere is a lightweight, inert, hollow sphere made largely of silica and alumina and filled with air or inert gas, typically produced as a coal combustion byproduct at thermal power plants.
 The color of cenospheres varies from gray to almost white and their density is about 0.4–0.8 g/cm3, which gives them a great buoyancy.

-Cenospheres are hard and rigid, light, waterproof and insulative.
-This makes them highly useful in a variety of products, notably fillers.
-Cenospheres are now used as fillers in cement to produce low-density concrete.
-A 2016 article reports that some manufacturers have begun filling metals and polymers with cenospheres to make lightweight composite materials with higher strength than other types of foam materials.
-Such composite materials are called syntactic foam.
-Aluminum-based syntactic foams are finding applications in the automotive sector.